storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 ### Environment dialog

+When adding or editing an environment the __environment dialog__ is shown.

-An environment has a key and a label.
+Here you can set the key and a label for the environment.

 [![settings-page-add-environment]][settings-page-add-environment]